xieyuheng/inner/persons/lukasiewicz/aristotle-s-syllogistic.md

    but it is clear that Aristotle means what is most universal, like being.

+   - **Xie:** In type theory, the universe of all types is an example.

+     Maybe Aristotle knows "type in type" is not good.

 3. To the third class belong those things that may be predicated of others and others of them, e.g. man of Callias and animal of man,